Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Grass carp have very specialized and restrictive riverine spawning requirements, which are not met in Iowa waters.
 Natural spawning is impossible in standing water, so the source of all fish for stockings is from artificial propagation.
 Growth of white amur is nearly unbelievable, young fish stocked in the spring at 8 inches will reach over 18 inches by fall, and adults often attain nearly 4 feet in length and over 40 pounds in weight.
-The state record is 43 pounds, 2 ounces from Red Haw Lake.
+The state record is 85 pounds 8 ounces from Greenfield Lake.

 The diet of white amur consists of aquatic macrophytes, and since they are voracious feeders, they are utilized for control of nuisance aquatic vegetation in small lakes and pond.
 Controversy has surrounded grass carp since its importation, mainly from the past experience with its close relative -- common carp.
 However, research conducted at several locations across the nation, including Iowa, has shown that white amur do not have deleterious effects on native fishes and are an efficient means for the biocontrol of nuisance aquatic vegetation.